 1. Girlfriend Power!

-2. Consult with a Financial Planner
+2. Consult With a Financial Planner

 This is back to the old “I know where we are, I don’t need to ask for directions,” says the lost man.
-Women are more likely to ask for help, and consulting with a professional is a great way to embolden your portfolio.
+Women are more likely to ask for help, and consulting with a professional is a great way to embolden your investment portfolio.

 However, steer clear of any advisers who prey on your fear and pressure you to do more than you feel comfortable doing.
 Also, trust your gut.
 If something doesn’t make sense to you, wait.
 That said, there are many good financial planners out there who put client needs before selling a product.